The BEST Pecan Pie – With No Corn Syrup!

 Pie crust is, obviously, the base of this yummy pecan pie.
 You can totally keep things easy for yourself and use a store-bought crust (I often do if I’m making lots of pies for Thanksgiving!).
 Sprouts and Whole Foods carry pre-made gluten free crusts that are pretty good.
 Otherwise, here are my favorite homemade pie crust suggestions…

-Paleo Pie Crust – If you don’t tolerate grains or choose to follow a paleo diet, you can still totally make this pie (see my notes in the next section).
+- Paleo Pie Crust – If you don’t tolerate grains or choose to follow a paleo diet, you can still totally make this pie (see my notes in the next section).
 Just swap in a paleo pie crust.
-This one gets GREAT reviews!
+This one made with almond flour, coconut flour, and tapioca flour gets GREAT reviews!

-Can I make pecan pie without eggs?
+CAN I MAKE THIS PECAN PIE WITHOUT EGGS?
 Unfortunately, not with this recipe.
 Eggs are crucial to the structure of this pie and a powdered egg substitution or flax/chia eggs won’t give you the same gorgeous texture.
 You’ll need to use another recipe (search for a vegan one!) if you can’t do eggs.

-Can I use white or brown sugar instead?
+CAN I USE WHITE SUGAR OR BROWN SUGAR INSTEAD?
 Yep!
 Just swap in the same amount (1/2 cup) of white or brown sugar in place of the coconut or maple sugar.
 Do know that it’ll be a bit more sweet-tasting.

-Paleo Notes – The filling of this pie is paleo friendly!
+PALEO PECAN PIE NOTES.
+The filling for this pie is paleo-friendly!
 Just use grass-fed butter or ghee (depending on your preferences) for the fat.
 If you don’t like to use dairy, you can swap in coconut oil (the flavor will be very subtly different).
 You’ll just need to use a paleo pie crust.

 - Triple Berry Crumble Pie (Gluten Free, Dairy Free, Vegan)